God's Little Acre

 -Angela's neighbor's commands to Angela

 2022.
-It's late pandemic.
+It's late in the pandemic.
 New films premiere online.
-A movie streams exclusive to HBO MAX; its plot points fold back on the conditions in which its distributed.
+A movie streams exclusive to HBO MAX; its plot points fold back on the pandemic era conditions in which its distributed.
 Its focus is a nexus of internet implications: malevolent tech, benevolent tech, web-bred isolation, and pandemic isolation.
 Information spreads faster than ever.
-The coronavirus continues to infect.
+The coronavirus continues to do the same.
 The movie is Kimi (2022, Soderbergh.)

-(Internet) Issue 1: WEB 2 to WEB 3: Partial ownership, Decentralization Fiction, Surveillance, Societal Pause.
+(Internet) Issue 1: WEB 2 to WEB 3: Partial ownership, Decentralization Fiction, Surveillance, The Pause.
 Corporate Control (Brad)

 Seattle, 2021.

 Stilled exterior shots hone in on a pretty nice suburban home.
-We spy: lawn, cement, front stairs, and, by the door, a newspaper.
-Shots are bridged with the voice of its resident.
+We spy: lawn, cement, front stairs, and by the door, a newspaper.
+Shots are bridged with the voice of the resident.
 We find him mid-interview on a television program.
-Circle lighting himself, top dressed, is Brad, a Senior Rep for Big Tech outfit The Amygdala Corp.
-Connecting live from his basement, the scene is bringing prime Pause.
-Society's time out stands in parallel to a so similar and as sickening.
-We step inside, the world of Kimi is a compact, knotted circuit.
-A circuitry of plots; crimes, trauma, romances that the film will allow us to spy: Rear Window style.
+Circle lighting himself (and only dressed on top) is Brad, a Senior Rep for Big Tech outfit The Amygdala Corp.
+Brad connects live from his basement, an effort and broadcast straddling production and private effort.
+The scene is bringing prime 'Pause.'

-The set up previews the plot ahead: surveillance, fears of being detected.
+The set up previews the plot: surveillance, evasion, constructed realities.
 Shot duration is brief with neatly composed frames as Brad's basement and the TV studio are intercut.
 Though straight forward in information, the style intimates surfaces purposely anesthetized.
 A foundation for a more elliptical editing style to come.
 Brad's appearance has the quality of a spied domesticity as well as a mediated work presentation.
-He discusses the uniqueness with which Amygdala's new big seller -- the Kimi, will operate.
+He hails Amygdala's new best seller -- the Kimi.
 A smart home tool à la Alexa or Google Home, it's privy to direct commands and, well... everything.
-Kimi sees and hears all from its owners, the benign and the secrets.
-Brad, not ironically, hails Kimis as uniquely efficient.
-Efficiency attributed to oversight of the company always improving the match (and recognition) of command to response.
-Accuracy in understanding is a selling point of the Kimi: the company structure of the Amygdala Corp is built around clarity.
-A claim giving the buyer the semblance of relationship; ownership of their own Kimi.
+Kimi sees all and hears all from its owners; from benign chatter to transgressions.
+Brad, without irony, hails Kimi as uniquely efficient.
+Its efficiency attributed to Amygdala workers improving accuracy in recognition of command to response.
+A claim giving the Kimi buyer the semblance of agency, of partnership, of relationship.

-Later on, we'll learn this benefit hinges on company surveillance.
-But the smart home tools are lauded as being owned individually; an application of Web 3.
-The lie of Web 3: those who opt in could be sole owners of their data.
+The smart home tools are lauded as less artificial and less mass-programmed.
+There is an explanation of individual course corrections as to how Kimi analyzes commands and assesses responses.
+This implication extends to another notion of individuality: that there is a close relationship between the owner and the smart home.
+Individual agency is a consumer application of Web 3.
+But as the film gets going we learn this vaunted accuracy and quality of the Kimi is not derived from its owner but from consistent company surveillance (corrections.)
+The misrepresentation of the Kimi mirrors the lie of Web 3: those who opt in could be sole owners of their data.
 AWS (Amazon Web Services) defines Web 3 and infers its Alexa (Kimi is modeled after) belongs to this application.
 AWS discusses Web 3's on the AWS web page:

 "Web 3.0 aims to create more interconnections between diverse technologies, so data flows between different platforms without intermediaries.
 Interoperability makes data portable so users can seamlessly switch between services while maintaining their preferences, profiles, and settings.

-Moments after Brad's interview he takes a call establishing his leadership and financial stake in Amygdala.
-It's implied he wields the power to annihilate those threatening his stakes.
+Moments after Brad's interview he takes a call establishing his financial stake in Amygdala.
+It's implied he wields the power to annihilate those threatening his position.
 Can he usurp its tech to obscure or own information?
-Is Kimi a product of Web 2 or Web 3?
-Like the pandemic's pause, like an off-beat, the smart home sits on the last rung of Web 2.
+Is Kimi more Web 2 or Web 3?
+Just like the pandemic's pause, it hangs in on an off-beat.
+A last rung of Web 2.
 The blockchain is not yet here.

-(Internet) Issue 2: Deception, Surveillance, Hiding in Plain Sight; to find out/to be found out.
+(Internet) Issue 2: Deception, Surveillance, Hiding in Plain Sight.
 (Angela, a Jew)

 It turns out that Angela is agoraphobic and germaphobic.
 With scant evidence of the existence of a personal life, her social distance amplifies an emotional distance.

-It is through distance that Angela seems to find control.
-She also finds control through her work.
+It is through distance (and her job) that Angela finds control.
 In discerning Kimi errors in the execution of owner commands, Angela utilizes her emotional tools -cautiousness and fear of people- to excel at her job.
 She observes, she detects and amplifies as she evaluates barely audible sounds and images initially obscured.

 She stays in shape, intentionally works out rigorously and compulsively in an on the nose scene with a Pelaton and 'Oxytocin' playing (via her command to Kimi).
-Angela is terrified of being outside.
+A song choice that directly Angela is terrified of being outside.
 She's ill at ease with any non-virtual encounters arising with other people.

-There is a negation of her humanity.
-She is neurotic and fearful but also transactional.
-She accesses virtual or cordoned off relationships (will only zoom with her dentist though a tooth is infected; Face-times her mom and her therapist, calls in flirty favors with a colleague who has fuller access, and she only lets her lover come inside briefly; ripping the sheets off to sanitize moments after coming.
-She hides her face and scurries away from others on the street.
-Her actions are so obtrusive in a normalized (even a pandemic normal) social context that the camera speeds up when she scurries and moves through public space.
-She runs and hides in an exaggerated style wedded to machine like music; a broken computer.
-It as is if she can beat the grid; it’s one she knows so well.
+While the Kimi feigns humanity, Angela avoids it.
+She is neurotic and fearful, though transactional as needed.
+She restricts herself to virtual relationships (will only zoom with her dentist regarding an infected tooth; Face-Times her mom and therapist.
+She calls in flirty favors with a colleague who has fuller access, and she only lets her lover come inside briefly; ripping the sheets off to sanitize moments after coming. .
+Scenes show her in the world trying to go unnoticed.
+The camera speeds up and chases her at angle odds.
+When Angela enters a normal socialized space (even a pandemic normal) she scurries like a mouse.
+Her exaggerated posture wedded to machine-like scoring like a broken computer.
+It as is if she can beat the grid; it’s one she knows well.
 Soderbergh films her furtive frightened moves in a register that is nearly comic.
 It is no accident her beauty is hidden, her hair cut short and died an unnatural bright blue.
 She is in disguise because she must survive.
-She keeps her head down, her face covered.
-She refuses eye contact.
+She keeps her head down, her face covered; refusing eye contact.

 As if she is not deserving of human connection or social existence.
 It’s as if she is sub-human.